 (All of the scholarships, which are potentially renewable every year, will be awarded at the discretion of the panel of judges and the amounts are subject to change.)

 - Must have already completed an application for general admission to the college.

 - Must pass an audition.

 - Must enroll in and complete a music degree program at the college.

 - Ability to accompany congregational hymn and chant singing.

 - Ability to play the organ literature with appropriate stylistic interpretations and registrations.

-- Fill out the attached form, including one recommendation from an organ teacher by March 20, 2019.
+- Fill out and send this form, including one recommendation from an organ teacher by March 1, 2022.

 - Submit it along with a video recording for prescreening purposes.
 The recording must include one piece from the repertoire listed below.
 It is not required that the format be a professional or studio recording, but the sound quality must be as good as possible.

-- If you are selected for a live audition, you will need to:
+- If you are selected for a live audition—which will be Saturday, April 2—you will need to:

-- Prepare two works from the repertoire from sources such as were listed above in #3.
+- prepare two works from the repertoire from sources such as were listed above in #3.
 One Baroque work and one Romantic or Contemporary work.
-Pianists auditioning for the $1000 scholarships must only play a Bach two-part invention (or the equivalent) and scales and arpeggios in all keys.
-No candidate may repeat the same pieces from the prescreening audition.
+Pianists auditioning for the $2000 scholarships must only play a Bach two-part invention (or the equivalent) and scales and arpeggios in all keys.
+No candidate may repeat the same piece from the prescreening audition.

 - Be able to sight-read two short pieces.

 - If you are selected as a scholarship recipient, you will have to sign a contract specifying your duties.